 [lis_person_sourcedid] => bbtest_faculty

 [oauth_timestamp] => 1339437085

 [resource_link_id] => _4037622_1

 [user_id] => _140370_1

 *Note: Not every LMS will generate the same set of LTI parameters.
 This is why it is often beneficial to introduce integration middleware like Apidapter to handle the mapping and adjustment of parameters on-the-fly.
 This is something the LMS providers are constantly working on, and a summary of their progress can be found on the IMS site.

 While many of these LTI parameters can be ignored, some of the values may look familiar to you.
 The parameters that often contain the values Concourse depends on are highlighted in bold above.
 What is essential to making integration work fully is the ability to uniquely identify the user and the course from the LTI launch.

 *Note: LTI launches can still work even if only the user or course parameter is provided.
-If the user is known but not the course, the user will be logged in and directed to the dashboard.
+If the user is known but not the course, the user will be logged in and directed to the homepage.
 Conversely, if the course is known but the user is not found, they will be shown the public view of the course.

 The simplest and fastest way to integrate Concourse into your LMS is to use the auto create options for both users and courses and then rely on Apidapter to map the values for the [context_id] and [user_id] parameters to the LTI standard [lis_person_sourcedid] and [lis_course_offering_sourcedid] parameters respectively.
 This option should only be used if you are never planning on using feed processing to populate users and courses in your system since these context and user IDs are opaque and only used internally by the LMS database.